kristus123/game-engine/ideas/Dongmaster.md

 - Dongmaster dies in one movie and his funeral is held by letting him drift out in the sea.
 - Dwayne The Rock er i filmen hvor de har base i jungelen.
 - He has a son in one of the prequel movies

+## Post lore

+**NB!
+This universe takes place in the DongMan / Schlongman / DongMaster / Schlongdongman / DongMaster universe, which is not a universe that is politically correct nor does it represent the opinions or values of the creators of this universe.**

+This game takes place after the occurrences of the first 7 movies, meaning the world has already been taken over by women and most of the story of DongMaster has taken place.
+The whereabouts of DongMaster is currently unknown.

+Elon Musk shot up rockets in secrecy, hoping to save as many of his fellow men.
+Technology in space has evolved at a pace similar to the Personal computers once did back on earth.

+Once you go to space there is no way of communicating with the world as MuskNet (Also known as StarLink) is the only available internet provider in space.
+The state of Earth is none the less in a bad state, as by simply looking down on the blue planet you will see nuclear bombs are firing on a dailybasis.

+Elon Musk knew about DongMaster, and helped him with his DongTech.
+In return Elon got to place a Chip inside of DongMaster's head, in hopes that DongMaster Would be the first to survive the implant.

+Elon might be the key to find DongMaster